viktor-ku/rldpro/README.md

 ## Features

-You can teleport to any of these practising points from the starting room at the beginning of the `rldpro_01.bsp` map.

-### 1. Wall to the window
+### 1. Jump to the window

+> `rld_window.bsp`

-- Your usual route, you have to go throught the area and get to the window
+Your usual route, you have to go throught the area and get to the window

-### 2. Wall to the next level
+### 2. To the next level

+> `rld_jump.bsp`

-- Go straight to the next level without having to go throught the window
+Two maps merged into one, allowing you to practise landing straight from the wall, without having to touch the changelevel trigger.
-    * can be useful to test your angle and velocity

 ### 3. Hallway

-- Perfect position & velocity after level change
-- You get to this route after you go throught the elevator after _"Wall to the window"_ route

-### 4. Landing

-- Get straight to the next level with perfect velocity & angle
-- Practise landing
+> Maybe in the future

+Map that allows you to get a feeling for the pallet touch, instead of rellying on the info stats.